 If you are requesting a C21 declaration for inventory clearing, TSS only supports the C21 solution where the goods are not able to gain release from the shed.
 You must provide a written explanation of why the C21 is required by the shed operator and additional documentation if necessary.
-For more details on how to 'Make a Customs Clearance Request (C21)' visit GOV.UK.
+There is further information on how to Make a Customs Clearance Request (C21) on GOV.UK.